Badaling Expressway: The Expressway and the Great Wall

 The expressway passes by the Great Wall of China in the Badaling region.
 As a result, it offers three exits which are linked immediately (or in the vicinity of) with the Great Wall.
 (Note: All of these exits are in the split section of the expressway heading out of Beijing.)

 Juyongguan Exit - Exit No. 15: The Great Wall at Juyongguan Pass is linked immediately with the expressway.
 Juyongguan Pass is a fort which is nearest Beijing the most.
 A stretch of Great Wall is also next to the Pass.

-Shuiguan Exit - Exit No. 16: The Great Wall at Shuiguan is little-known and extremely steep.
-From the top there is a stretch of the Wall which has yet to be repaired (also known as "the wild Great Wall").
-Note: There is no entry back into the expressway; you must proceed by minor routes back to Juyongguan.
+Shuiguan Exit - Exit No. 16: From the top there is a stretch of the Wall which has yet to be repaired (also known as "the wild Great Wall").

 Badaling Exit - Exit No. 18: The most famous and most frequented of all three exits is the one at Badaling.
-After passing a large car park, you head for the Badaling Great Wall, which has been frequented by millions of visitors.